aDataMage/Loan_Analysis_sql/Insights/Risk Assesment/income-and-credit_grade-analysis.md

-# Income and Credit Grade vs Default Rate Analysis
+# Credit Grade vs Income Bracket Analysis

 ## **Business Context**

 Credit grade has historically been one of the strongest predictors of default risk, reflecting a borrower’s creditworthiness, repayment history, and financial reliability.
 Income level, on the other hand, is often assumed to influence repayment capacity — but its predictive strength relative to credit grade is less clear.
 This analysis explores how **default probability varies across credit grades and income brackets**, with the aim of identifying where income meaningfully contributes to risk assessment and where credit grade alone is sufficient.
 The results will guide **risk model optimization, pricing strategies, and underwriting policies**.

 ---